-Interestingly, 90% of the body's serotonin—known as the “feel-good neurotransmitter” that contributes to happiness and well-being—is produced in the gut, explains Kellie Ziegler, a certified applied positive psychology practitioner in Atlanta.
-In other words, what’s going on in your gut can play a huge role in your mental health (and vice versa).
+Interestingly, 90% of the body's serotonin—known as the “feel-good neurotransmitter” that contributes to happiness and well-being—is produced in the gut.
+Kellie Ziegler, a certified applied positive psychology practitioner in Atlanta agrees, explaining that what’s going on in your gut can play a huge role in your mental health (and vice versa).

 Meet the Expert

 - Dr Niket Sonpal MD is a New York-based gastroenterologist, internist, and adjunct professor at Touro College with over 10 years in the field.
 He was chosen as one of the top ten national residents for the Medelita-Dupont Honoring Excellent Resident Observations (or the H.E.R.O.
 Campaign).

 - Kellie Ziegler is a certified applied positive psychology practitioner in Atlanta.
 She has a certificate in Applied Positive Psychology and Applied Positive Psychology Coaching which is certified by the International Coaching Federation.